dk14/wolfram-mega/docs/contracts.md

 ## Persistence
-`src/client-api/client-storage` provides simple implementation of a database holding collected broadcasts.
+`src/client-api/client-storage` provides simple minimalistic implementation of a database holding collected broadcasts.
 It is only indexed by key.
 Custom storage implementation can be specified in `app.ts` script for `startOracleService`, `startTraderService`

 Note: delete oldest entries in `../../db/reports`, `../../db/capabilities`, `../../db/offers`, `../../db/oracles` in order to manage storage.